UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_13.md

 Notes:

-Now that our model has been trained on existing data, we can predict the targets.

-We are going to try to predict on data that the model has already seen.
-In this case `X`, was used to in the fitting stage.
-This will change very soon.

-Let’s first see what the model predicted for a single observation.

-We can see here, that for observation 0, it’s predicting a value of `not A+`.

-This was the most frequent `quiz2` value in the data that we gave it during the `.fit()` stage.
+Once we have our learned model, the next thing we can do is predict using it\!

+First, we will predict a single observation.
+We call our model `dummy_clf` on the object and we get a prediction of `Not A+` for it.

 ---